Regularized Wasserstein Means for Aligning Distributional Data: Applications

-In addition, we test the robustness of our method under different initial conditions.
-The second row (b) shows results from a different initial by adding noise and the third row (c) shows the result with an extreme initial condition.
-We algorithm eventually recovers a coherent, correct shape, but without the regularization we could end up with ``ill-posed'' embeddings.
-The last row (d) presents on the left another example from the Armadillo model~\cite{kalogerakis2010learning}.
-In the bottom right, we show the result from~\cite{solomon2015convolutional}. ~\cite{solomon2015convolutional} regards the problem as a \textit{ Wasserstein propagation} problem and adopted Wasserstein barycenter techniques to relate the samples of the cloud to the graph, which is much heavier.
-The average time of 5 trials spent on computing the skeleton for~\cite{solomon2015convolutional} was 1,200 seconds while our algorithm took 15 seconds on average.
+Top right of Fig.~\ref{fig:skel} shows our result.
+The skeleton successfully captures the shape of the point cloud.
+Colors of the skeleton nodes based on their position in the graph are transferred to the surface according to their OT correspondences.
+We compare the result from Lloyd's k-means algorithm and with RW in the 2$^{nd}$ and 3$^{rd}$ columns.
+Equal weight of regularization is added to Lloyd's algorithm to make it a fair comparison.
+We also test our method in an extreme initial condition.
+As shown in (b), our algorithm eventually recovers a coherent, correct shape, but without the regularization we could end up with ``ill-posed'' embeddings.
+The figure also writes the mean square errors (MSE).
+Our method achieves small MSEs while maintaining the topology.
+In the bottom left, we show result from Stanford Armadillo.
+In the bottom right, we show the result from~\cite{solomon2015convolutional} as the ground truth.
+It regards the problem as a \textit{Wasserstein propagation} problem and adopted Wasserstein barycenter techniques to relate the samples of the cloud to the graph, which is much heavier.
+The average time of 5 trials by~\cite{solomon2015convolutional} was 1,200 seconds while ours took 15 seconds.
 CPU: Intel i5-7640x 4.0 GHz.